 One of Winamp’s key features is ripping CDs or DVDs and encoding files.
 Insert an optical disc and switch to the respective drive in the Media Library.
 Winamp will automatically search for artist and album information.
 When it’s done, click the Rip button and select CD ripping preferences… to choose encoder, ripping speed, output file settings, and playlist creating settings.
 Available formats are MPEG-4 AAC, FLAC, MP3, Ogg Vorbis, SHOUTcast MPEG-2 ADTS-AAC, WAV, and WMA.

 Finally, the Winamp media player offers great mobile apps that tie into the desktop application presented here via Devices in the Media Library.
-We have written all about the Android app here.

 Another aspect I am not covering in this review is that of, which essentially are extensions to the media player.